drsagher/MCASCE/Full-Stack-Software-Engineer/Module_01/Lesson_01/Readme.md

 # Lesson 1 The Customer's World - Why They Invest

+Customers invest in apps because they seek convenience, efficiency, and tailored experiences that align with their fast-paced, digital-first lives.
+Apps provide instant access to services, information, and entertainment, streamlining tasks like shopping, banking, or communication into a few taps.
+They value personalized solutions—apps that learn their preferences, offer seamless functionality, and integrate with their daily routines.
+Trust in security, user-friendly design, and consistent updates also drive investment, as customers prioritize platforms that deliver reliability and innovation.
+Ultimately, apps empower users by putting control and customization at their fingertips, making them indispensable tools in navigating the modern world.

 ## Why a Customer Needs an application
 A customer, whether it's a large corporation or a small business owner, needs an application to solve a fundamental business problem.
 They are not buying lines of code; they are buying a solution that helps them achieve a goal.
 The reasons typically fall into these categories: